hrdylan/20-20-Website/README.md

   function creates the neccesary elements and styles them.

 # Status of the Project:
-  The home and gallery pages (with place holder photots) are finished.
-The schedule page is currently in progress.
+  The home page and photo page (with place holder images) are finished.
+The schedule page and about pages are currently in progress.
-  Links to 3rd part sites are live (FB, Youtube, ect).
+  Links to 3rd part sites are not yet implemented (FB, Youtube, ect).

 # Third Party Libraries:
   This repository uses ScrollReveal.js.